linode/docs/docs/databases/riak/riak-cluster-on-ubuntu-14.04.md

 		sudo riak stop

-## Cluster setup
+## Cluster Setup

 {: .note}
 >
->The important parameter of the Riak cluster is the ring size - number of partitions that make up your cluster.
+>The important parameter of the Riak cluster is the *ring size* - number of partitions that make up your cluster.
 It must be set before cluster creation.
 For test purposes default value of 64 is good enough, but for production deployment please consult Riak docs [on choosing the ring size](http://docs.basho.com/riak/latest/ops/building/planning/cluster/#Ring-Size-Number-of-Partitions).

 1. On one of the linodes, edit `/etc/riak/riak.conf` and change protobuf listener address to the linode's private IP: